nicki-krizek/websharecli/README.rst

     $ webshare link-search matrix 1999 --download --tor-port XXXX

-Scraping whole pages
+Scraping and downloading all files found
 ~~~~~~~~~~~~~~~~~~~

-this gives you download links of all files found
+with this you get links of all files found

 .. code:: bash

-    $ webshare link-scrape matrix 1999
+    $ webshare link-scrape matrix 1999 > links

-directly download all scraped files with --download, optionally --tor
+directly download all scraped files with --download, optionally --tor or --tor-ports

 .. code:: bash